AARodgers/teacher_organizer/notes.md

 - A Resource has many Standards and a Standard has many Resources.

 - User attributes: name and email
-- Standards attributes: Title (name of standard), Resource (links to videos and assignments), Description (notes about standard for teacher)
+- Standards attributes: Title (name of standard), Resources (links to videos and assignments), Description (notes about standard for teacher)
 - Resource attributes are: standard, title, link

 User Stories: